Chapter 05: System Dynamics

 5-6:: Generalization of Growth Model (N.B.
 Please follow book, Page(91-100))

-Residual market for residential telephone used in U.S. is dependent on the following three economic factors:
+U.S. is dependent on the following three economic factors:

-2. Disposable personal income per capita, denoted by Pi and
+capita, denoted by Pi and

-3. Local service revenue per telephone, denoted by Ci.
+- Local service revenue per telephone,

 Then the mathematical model takes the form